Want to win a Camino trip for two?Join our Active Travel Community

 Expand all | Collapse all

-Boarding time is 14:00/2pm.
-After meeting the crew and other guests we will be taken by taxi/minibus to the westernmost point of the canal, at Corpach, to start our first walk of the week.
-It follows the canal towpath, with excellent views of Ben Nevis, to Gairlochy where the barge will be berthed overnight.
+We will board the barge at 14:00 (2pm) today and after meeting the crew and other guests we will be taken by taxi/minibus to the westernmost point of the Caledonian Canal, at Corpach, to start our first walk of the week.
+The canal which was constructed in the early 19th century connects the east coast of Scotland, from Fort William to Inverness.
+Today's walk follows the canal towpath, with excellent views of Ben Nevis, Scotland's highest mountain at 1,345 m (4,413 ft) to Gairlochy, a small hamlet located on the southern shore of Loch Lochy, where the barge will be berthed overnight.
 Distance: 8 miles/13km; Height gain: <20m/65ft

 Meals: D

-From Gairlochy, the walk will take us around Bunarkaig Bay, with great views down Loch Lochy and into the Achnacarry Estate, home of the clan chief of the Camerons of Loch Eil.
-We will pass the stunning Chia-Aig Falls and return to the side of Loch Lochy for lunch at Clunes.
+From Gairlochy, the walk will take us around Bunarkaig Bay, with great views down Loch Lochy and into the Achnacarry Estate, home of the clan chief of the Camerons of Locheil.
+We will pass the stunning Chia-Aig Falls and return to the loch side for lunch at Clunes.
 In the afternoon we will walk the remainder of Loch Lochy to Laggan Locks, where the barge will be awaiting our return.
+The fascinating water lock gates here connect the highest waters of the Caledonian Canal, at Loch Oich with the lower water levels of Loch Lochy.
 Alternatively you could remain on the barge and watch the scenery from the water.
 Distance: 14.7 miles/23.5km; Height gain: 140m/460ft

 Meals: B,L,D